 Kevin E. an IT director at Homeland Technology Group, LLC, notes, “We've probably seen a 50 percent speed increase on our SQL server.
 Hyper-V has also significantly reduced our downtimes with faster boot-up and reboot.
 If we have to reboot a server, there is maybe two or three minutes of downtime.
 When we were on a bare-metal server, it could be five to ten minutes due to the total boot time.”

 Red Hat Enterprise Virtualization, or RHEV, is a leading open standard enterprise virtualization management solution.
 This solution supports virtualization of servers and desktops using the same infrastructure and a single easy-to-use interface.

 Because RHEV is based on open standards, it is vendor-independent and a lot more cost effective and flexible than proprietary solutions.

-Hyper-V is ranked 4th in Server Virtualization Software with 39 reviews while RHEV is ranked 8th in Server Virtualization Software with 11 reviews.
-Hyper-V is rated 7.6, while RHEV is rated 8.2.
+Hyper-V is ranked 3rd in Server Virtualization Software with 46 reviews while RHEV is ranked 10th in Server Virtualization Software with 5 reviews.
+Hyper-V is rated 7.6, while RHEV is rated 6.8.
 The top reviewer of Hyper-V writes "It's a low-cost solution that enabled us to shrink everything down into a single server ".
-On the other hand, the top reviewer of RHEV writes "The versatility and compatability of this virtualization solution are marred by the lack of availability of local support".
-Hyper-V is most compared with KVM, Proxmox VE, VMware vSphere, Oracle VM VirtualBox and IBM PowerVM, whereas RHEV is most compared with KVM, VMware vSphere, Proxmox VE, Oracle VM and Nutanix AHV.
+On the other hand, the top reviewer of RHEV writes "An easy initial setup with fair pricing and good reliability".
+Hyper-V is most compared with VMware vSphere, Proxmox VE, VMware Workstation, Oracle VM VirtualBox and IBM PowerVM, whereas RHEV is most compared with VMware vSphere, KVM, Proxmox VE, Oracle VM and Nutanix AHV Virtualization.
 See our Hyper-V vs. RHEV report.

 See our list of best Server Virtualization Software vendors.